-Pediatric Hematology/Oncology Nursing is a continuously evolving field of practice, but many nurses report they are challenged to keep up with new and innovative therapies, current trends in hematology/oncology/cellular therapies, and other aspects of care.
+Pediatric Hematology/Oncology Nursing is a continuously evolving field of practice, but many nurses report they are challenged to keep up with new and innovative therapies, current trends in hematology/oncology/cellular therapies, and external influences on care.

 Description of Desired/Achievable State

-Pediatric Hematology/Oncology nurses need to have the knowledge, skills, and the ability to apply new information learned as they care for their patients, families, and themselves.
+Pediatric Hematology/Oncology nurses need to have the knowledge, skills, and the ability to apply new information learned in multiple care settings as they care for their patients, families, and themselves.

 Learning Outcome 1: